 From the overnighting spot We ditched the wretched Road 1 and cut across country to drive the last hour or so of Bulgaria up to the Serbian border.
 Unsurprisingly (by now) the country changed it's face yet again.
 Towns and villages approaching the border were much more affluent and there was a good deal of civic pride on show.
 It was a nice way to leave the country and one final sighting of another lesser spotted eagle sealed the deal.
 It's altogether an excellent destination for landscapes, flora, fauna; plus a good deal of weird.
 The people have been nice and, apart from when in some of the rougher towns, we've felt entirely at ease.

 Crossing the border was quite a slow affair and, once again, the Bulgarians were very, very keen to check the truck's documents and particularly the vignette.
 It's fair to say that we probably saw more roadside police and toll-officer enforcement in Bulgaria than any other country we've ever visited.
 This is not a place to be glib with traffic rules and regs.
-Of course, it's less of a problem should you wish to leave your old kitchen in a lay-bye.
+Of course, it's less of a problem should you wish to fly-tip your old kitchen in a lay-bye full of prostitutes.

 Entering Serbia was also quite a slow affair and we noted that the sullen-faced immigration officer checked every leaf of both our passports for Kosovan stamps.